rootskar/MotorImageryBCI/README.md

 * statsmodels 0.11.1
 * pyEDFlib 0.1.17

-# Installation and Run Instructions
+# Installation Instructions

+For Windows you can try running "install.bat" file in the project root folder.

+However, if this doesn't work you can try creating the virtual environment manually with the following steps:

-## Activate virtual environment
+## Create new virtual environment
 1.)
 In Windows open up command prompt (cmd.exe)

 2.)
 Navigate to the project folder with command: cd /path/to/project

 3.)
+Create the virtual environment with command: python -m venv venv

+4.)
 Activate the virtual environment with command: venv\Scripts\activate.bat

+5.)
+Install the requirements with command: pip install -r requirements.txt

+6.)
+Install pyEDFlib (needs to be installed separately) with command: pip install pyedflib==0.1.17

+NB!
+After virtual environment is installed you need to activate the virtual environment every time you open a new command prompt window and want to run the BCI application or the classifier experiments.

-## Running the BCI application
+# Running the BCI application
 1.)
+You can run the application by running the "run.bat" file in the project-root/BCI folder

+If the run.bat method does not work you try manually by following the steps:

-While still in the same command prompt window from the previous step move to the "BCI" folder with command: cd BCI
+1.)
+Open up command prompt and navigate to the project root folder with command: cd /path-to-project/

 2.)
+Activate the virtual environment with command: venv\Scripts\activate.bat

+3.)
+Navigate to the BCI folder with command: cd BCI

+4.)
 Run the BCI application with command: python main.py

-## Running the classifier experiments
+# Running the classifier experiments
 1.)
+You can run the application by running the "run.bat" file in the project-root/classifier folder

+If the run.bat method does not work you try manually by following the steps:

-In command prompt window, if you are in the BCI folder navigate back to the root folder with command: cd ../classifier
+1.)
+Open up command prompt and navigate to the project root folder with command: cd /path-to-project/

 2.)
-Otherwise navigate to the classifier folder with command: cd classifier
+Activate the virtual environment with command: venv\Scripts\activate.bat

 3.)
+Navigate to the BCI folder with command: cd classifier

+4.)
 Run the classifier experiments with command: python run_experiments.py 109 100 2 1 True

 ## Classifier experiments options
 The classifier experiments have to be run with 5 required arguments in the following order: